Ipe deck installation showing cost and value

 Lifespan: 10-15 years

-At roughly $0.35 per square foot per year, ipe decking costs about the same as a cup of coffee per month for a standard 300-square-foot deck.
-Composite costs roughly 2.5 times more annually, and pressure-treated pine costs over 3 times more — all while delivering inferior aesthetics, shorter lifespan, and higher maintenance burden.
-The math is unambiguous: ipe is the most economical premium decking choice when measured over the life of the product.
+At under $0.50 per square foot per year, an installed ipe deck costs roughly the same as a cup of coffee per month for a standard 300-square-foot deck.
+Composite costs nearly twice as much annually, and pressure-treated pine costs almost three times more — all while delivering inferior aesthetics, shorter lifespan, and higher maintenance burden.
+The math is clear: ipe is the most economical premium decking choice when measured over the life of the product.

 Property value is another economic benefit.
 Real estate appraisers recognize ipe decking as a premium feature that increases home value.
 A well-maintained ipe deck can return 70-80% of its installed cost at resale — significantly higher than composite or treated lumber — because buyers understand the material's longevity and prestige.